 - Drinking at least five 8-ounce glasses of water daily reduces the risk of fatal coronary heart disease among older adults.

-So how you can you prevent dehydration for yourself or a loved one?
-See below for Kendra’s list of symptoms to look out for, and tips for ensuring the older adults in your life stay hydrated:
+So how can you contribute to preventing dehydration for older adults?
+See below for Kendra’s list of symptoms to look out for, and tips for ensuring the older adults in your life stay hydrated.

 Mild Dehydration Symptoms

 - Producing only small amounts of dark urine